From: blackie

 Date: 03-01-2005, 02:09 PM (10 of 10)

+When I teach beginning sewing, I always start with a skirt that has a zipper and set on waistband.
+This gets the student over the scary part of putting in a zipper.
+Get that out of the way first, and after that they are more receptive to sewing more detailed garments.
+When it comes time to sew pants, those things can be tricky.
+You really do need to know your crotch depth, for example.
+If they have some of the basic sewing skills learned already, it makes things like pants (and blouses with set in sleeves) go so much easier.
 While I usually teach private sewing lessons, I am making plans to begin teaching a class for beginners, with a maximum of ten students.
 Again, we will start with a skirt -- and all the basics -- how to measure yourself, how to pick out your patern, and so forth.
 One of the things I will be insisting on is -- the students will need to bring their own machines in good working order and have a basic working knowledge of those machines -- how to thread, how to wind a bobbin, how to change needles and presser feet, etc. I simply will no have time to help them through those steps.
+I've been doing this successfully for several years now -- on a one-on-one basis.
+Teaching a class will be new ground for me, hence the need for my students to know their machines. |

 User: Linda in Colorado

-Member since: 03-27-2000
+Member since: 03-27-2000 Total posts: 102 |

-Visit Sew What’s Up for the latest sewing and quilting tips and discussions.
+Visit Sew Whats Up for the latest sewing and quilting tips and discussions.

-This page was originally located on Sew What’s New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-15054.html
+This page was originally located on Sew Whats New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-15054.html